dongyx/libaca/README.md

 	Initialize the automaton with the specific maximum number of states.

 	The safest estimation of `n` is the sum of lengths of all patterns adding 1.
+A `n` less than 1 is equivalent to 1.

 	Upon sucess, return 0.